Spacetime Bananas with EOW Branes and Spins: Discussion

 \subsection{Summary}

 In this work, we generalized the spacetime banana proposal from various aspects.
 First, we introduced the EOW branes into this framework, presenting two applications.
 In the first scenario, the EOW branes intersect with the AdS boundary, resulting in a standard AdS/BCFT setup.
 Here, we successfully constructed a holographic dual of the one-point function in a BCFT.
 However, we argued that the current method is inadequate for constructing the holographic dual of the two-point functions.
 This limitation may reflect the fact that the two-point functions in a BCFT are not universal and cannot be fully determined by conformal symmetry.
 In the second scenario, we considered a floating EOW brane in the bulk.
 This EOW brane does not touch the AdS boundary but wraps around the black hole horizon.
 We found that this EOW brane can play the role of a stretched horizon, as introduced in the original proposal, to project the canonical ensemble onto a specific state.
-Therefore, our EOW proposal also provides a concrete realization of the idea that EOW branes can be used to describe the micro-states of black holes.

-Furthermore, we studied the holographic one- and two-point functions of large primary operators with non-zero spins.
+Therefore, our EOW proposal also provides a concrete realization of the idea that EOW branes can be used to describe the micro-states of black holes. \\Furthermore, we studied the holographic one- and two-point functions of large primary operators with non-zero spins.
 The dual geometries for these calculations are constructed by starting from a rotating BTZ black hole and applying the GtP and SCT transformations, respectively.
 We observed that to accurately reproduce the holographic correlators, the addition of the GHY term on the stretched horizon is insufficient.
 In this context, we proposed a refined version of the micro-canonical action introduced in \cite{Brown:1992bq}.
 Notably, our proposed action reduces to the one used in the original spacetime banana proposal.
-Given that the micro-canonical action is quite general and can be defined for any black hole, we anticipate that our proposal can also be extended to the spacetime banana proposal with other charges or matter fields.
+Given that the micro-canonical action is quite general and can be defined for any black hole, we anticipate that our proposal can also be extended to the spacetime banana proposal with other charges or matter fields. \\Finally, to compare the (generalized) spacetime banana proposal, we revisited other existing approaches for computing correlation functions using the on-shell action of gravity.
+Surprisingly, we found that computing the on-shell action of the gravity solution in the FG gauge yields an incorrect result.
+We argued that this discrepancy arises from the fact that the FG gauge does not cover the entirety of spacetime.
+In an upcoming paper \cite{wedge}, we will present additional examples.